We appeal to the youth's sense of responsibility to complete everything in a timely manner and want to close with a successful completion.

 - Now we have closing arguments during which time the attorneys ask for a just and appropriate sentence.

-The Sentence will include community service hours, to be served at a nonprofit agency in the community, and jury duties, which means returning on succeeding Tuesdays and sitting in the jury and participate in making the sentence for other kids whose hearings will follow.
+The Sentence will include community service hours, to be served at a nonprofit agency in the community, and jury duties, which means returning on succeeding Tuesdays and sitting on a jury.

-Optional sentencing may include letters of apology to parents and victims, an essay on a related topic, curfew, house arrest and AA or NA meetings where applies and restitution if ordered.
+Optional sentencing may include letters of apology to parents and/or victims, an essay on a related topic, curfew, house arrest or drivers license restriction.

 - While the jury deliberates the first case, the second case begins.
-Then when the second case leaves the courtroom to deliberate, the first jury returns to render its decision.
+When the second jury leaves the courtroom to deliberate, the first jury returns to render its decision.

 - The bailiff escorts the defendant and the parent(s) back to the courtroom to hear the sentence from the jury.